-Direct engagement with underlying companies (as well as other relevant persons) of which the Trustees own shares and debt is carried out by the Fund's investment managers.
-The Trustees' ability to influence investment managers' stewardship activities will depend on the nature of the investments held.
+Direct engagement with underlying companies (as well as other relevant persons) of which the Trustee owns shares and debt is carried out by the Fund's investment managers.
+The Trustee's ability to influence investment managers' stewardship activities will depend on the nature of the investments held.

-The majority of the Scheme's non-LDI assets are invested in pooled funds where the Trustees hold units in a fund rather than having any direct ownership rights over the underlying assets.
-Accordingly, the Trustees' policy is to delegate responsibility for engagement, which includes the exercising of rights (including voting rights) attached to investments, to the relevant investment managers.
-The Trustees expect all of their investment managers to practise good stewardship and seeks to choose managers that align with its beliefs regarding this.
-When selecting new managers, the Trustees' Investment Consultant assesses the ability of each investment manager to engage with underlying companies to promote their long-term success.
-Additionally, if a manager's approach is deemed to be inadequate, the Trustees will engage with the investment manager to better align it with the Trustees' policy.
+The majority of the Scheme's non-LDI assets are invested in pooled funds where the Trustee holds units in a fund rather than having any direct ownership rights over the underlying assets.
+Accordingly, the Trustee's policy is to delegate responsibility for engagement, which includes the exercising of rights (including voting rights) attached to investments, to the relevant investment managers.
+The Trustee expects all of its investment managers to practise good stewardship and seeks to choose managers that align with its beliefs regarding this.
+When selecting new managers, the Trustee's Investment Adviser assesses the ability of each investment manager to engage with underlying companies to promote their long-term success.
+Additionally, if a manager's approach is deemed to be inadequate, the Trustee will engage with the investment manager to better align it with the Trustee's policy.

-Stewardship and engagement (including the use of voting rights) is most likely to be financially material in the sections of the portfolio where physical equities are held (Impax Global Equity Opportunities, Bridgewater

-Optimal II, and AQR Diversified Risk Premia).
+Stewardship and engagement (including the use of voting rights) is most likely to be financially material in the sections of the portfolio where physical equities are held (Impax Global Equity Opportunities, Bridgewater Optimal II, and AQR Diversified Risk Premia).
 For the relevant managers that invest in physical equity, further details and an overview of votes cast during the year are provided in the appendix.
 Engagement is also considered to be of importance for the Fund's other investment managers, though data to evidence their approach is more difficult to obtain.

-The Trustees are comfortable that the voting and engagement policies have all been adequately followed over the reporting period, noting a number of recent changes to regulations in this area and that disclosures are likely to improve over time.
-Additionally, when selecting Impax Global Opportunities (April 2020 inception), the manager's approach to stewardship and engagement in respect of Environmental, Social and Governance risks were identified as advantageous versus alternative implementation options.
+The Trustee is comfortable that the voting and engagement policies have all been adequately followed over the reporting period, noting a number of recent changes to regulations in this area and that disclosures are likely to improve over time.